-Gulliver washes up on Lilliput with a rich sense of entitlement and allows the Lilliputians to attend to his every need.
-He goes to great lengths to describe their provisions as though he isn’t an enormous blight on their society.
-Everything on the island is miniature, even the plants and animals, so it’s true he’s limited in his food prep abilities unless he wants to eat whole animals, but the Lilliputians cook and deliver his meals:
+Gulliver washes up on Lilliput with a sense of entitlement and allows the Lilliputians to attend to his every need.
+He describes the enormous effort it takes to sustain him as though he isn’t a blight on their society.
+Everything on the island is miniature, even the plants and animals, so his cooking abilities are limited unless he wants to eat whole animals, but the Lilliputians cook and deliver his meals:

 He ordered his Cooks and Butlers, who were already prepared, to give me Victuals and Drink, which they pushed forward in a sort of Vehicles upon Wheels until I could reach them.
 I took those Vehicles, and soon emptied them all; twenty of them were filled with Meat, and ten with Liquor, each of the former afforded me two or three good Mouthfuls, and I emptied the Liquor of ten Vessels, which was contained in earthen Vials, into one Vehicle, drinking it off at a Draught, and so I did with the rest.
 (31)

 Gulliver eats food for 1700+ Lilliputians daily and sleeps on 150 beds.
-In exchange, they draw up what amounts to a chore list and expect him to contribute to society.
-Gulliver is stunned by the indignity of the tasks, most of which involve ferrying Lilliputians or their resources short distances—short by his standards.
-Once he proves his worth in a sea battle, he uses his war-hero status to wiggle out of his least favorite chores (which are pretty much all of them).
+In exchange, they draw up a chore list and expect him to contribute to society.
+Gulliver is stunned by the indignity of the tasks, most of which involve ferrying Lilliputians or resources short distances—short by his standards.
+Once he proves his worth in a sea battle, he uses his war-hero status to wiggle out of his least favorite chores (pretty much all of them).

-If you’re reading this book before writing a paper on satire and British Imperialism, you really only have to read this opening section because it has everything.
+If you’re reading this book before writing a paper on satire and British Imperialism, this opening section has everything.
 It showcases a British man lording his ‘natural advantages’ over the inhabitants of a tiny island while receiving foods and gifts in exchange for protection.
-That’s a lot to focus on.
-When I was in school, we rarely touched upon the best part: the humor.
+That’s a lot to focus on, so while I was in school we rarely touched upon the best part: the humor.
 Gulliver is ridiculous and a jackass.
 He’s inordinately proud of himself for his minor contributions which tend to come at little or no cost to himself.
 His obliviousness is a key part of the satire and keeps him from being too appreciated by the Lilliputians.